sreid/aws-iot-raspberry-pi-how-to/README.md

-# How to connect a Raspberry Pi to the AWS Iot Platform
+# How to connect a Raspberry Pi to the AWS IoT Platform
 by @sreid.

 ## Intro